-The Oannao Bone Conduction Headphones comes with a streamlined black design.
+The Oannao Bone Conduction Headphones come with a streamlined black design.
 It is best suited for those with a head circumference that lies between 48 to 60 cm (18.9 – 23.62 inches).
-It measures at 6.3 x 5.2 x 2.2 inches and weighs only 0.64 ounces (18.1 grams).
+It measures 6.3 x 5.2 x 2.2 inches and weighs only 0.64 ounces (18.1 grams).

 The headphones have a recognizable neckband design, which goes behind the lower back of your head.
 It features two pads that are placed directly in front of your ears (but not inside them).
 You can use the removable elastic strap to get a tighter or looser fit, depending on how you plan to use them.
 As previously mentioned, they work best if your head is between 48 to 60 cm (18.9 – 23.62 inches) in circumference.

 You have access to four control buttons.
 This includes a multifunction button that you use to play, pause, answer calls, and end calls.
 You have a separate power button to turn the headphones on or off, and volume control buttons to increase or decrease the volume.
 The micro USB charging port lies to the right of the power button.

 With its Bluetooth 4.0 technology, you can access music or calls via your phone as long as it lies within a 15 feet range.